THG-Headless/thg-altitude-docs/src/content/docs/astro-integration/v2.0.0/index.md

 ### Configuring the endpoint

 Firstly, there is a requirement to add `api` to the tenant build config `exclusionList` to avoid localisation rewrites, which would result in the route 404ing.
-More information on this can be found in the documentation: https://docs.alliance.thgaltitude.com/guides/i18n/#i18nexclusionlist
+More information on this can be found in the [documentation](/docs/astro-integration/guides/i18n/#i18nexclusionlist)

 ```js
 // tenant config obj